gaoding-inc/cocoapods-monorepo/README.md

 ## Requirements

-You need to orgnize all these local modules under a directory same as `:path` option do.
+You need to orgnize all these local modules under the same directory as `:path` option.

 ```bash
 .